 It’s time to take out your ruler!
 If you have less than 16 inches of insulation in your attic, you could use more.
 To minimize heat loss, attic insulation should be between 16” and 19” (in R50-55 range).
 R60 is required in Labrador.

-Insulating your attic or basement is a great investment. takeCHARGE rebates cover 75% of attic and basement insulation costs up to $2,000, and that’s just where the savings start.
+Insulating your attic or basement is a great investment. takeCHARGE rebates cover 75% of attic and basement insulation and labour costs up to $3,000, and that’s just where the savings start.
 A properly insulated attic can save you $250† per year, and a properly insulated basement can save you $740† in annual savings.

 That’s a new